irlbunny-archive/MonoNX/README.md

 # Usage

-You will need a device with the following, minmal specifications:
+You will need a device with the following, minimal specifications:
-* A device running Android 5.1 or greater
+* A device running Android 5.1 or greater.
-* A device using ARM64 (A 64bit Arch CPU, preferably Quadcore)
+* A device using ARM64 (A 64bit Arch CPU, preferably Quadcore).
 * 4GB of RAM as a minimum.
-* A test ROM or any form of Homebrew
+* A test ROM or any form of Homebrew.

 In order to play or use any form of Homebrew, the Application (as of now) will need you to configure Storage permissions manually; unless your copy of Android asks for permissions automatically.